yesme/protobuf-parser/README.md

     ./bootstrap.sh
     make

-After that, a sample compiler will be build.
+After that, a sample compiler will be built.